nilium/opengl-core/README.md

 the future, but it's worth being aware of it.
 Later down the road I'll probably add a function to load all possible GL symbols.

-Bear in mind, also, that the GL commands are currently all just providing mostly the same functionality they would in C or C++.
+Bear in mind, also, that the GL commands are currently all just providing more or less the same functionality they would in C or C++.
 This means that they do expect pointers and such.
 You can allocate these using `Fiddle::Pointer.malloc` and so on. _However_, in addition to this, each GL function is an alias of its raw function.
 So, in the module, you have both `glClear` and `glClear__`, the latter being the raw function and the former being a wrapper around it that can be overridden.

 I'd like to get some of these functions simplified down the road through an optional module that can be loaded to override the functions, so the plan is to